JamesPyke/Programming-for-Graphics-1/README.md

-Link the accompanying blog - https://jamespyke.me/2017/04/18/programming-for-graphics-introduction/
+Link to the accompanying blog - https://jamespyke.me/2017/04/18/programming-for-graphics-introduction/